• Skip to primary navigation

 Just a few years later, the Southern Living Cooking School stopped all operations.
 Wow.
 I was so grateful that I didn't get that job and I was soon to become the Oxmoor House test kitchen director!

-Y'all, I was 30 years old before I got married, so I was no stranger to waiting on the lord.
+Y'all, I was 30 years old before I got married, so I was no stranger to waiting on the Lord.

 Our second child was born with spina bifida, so we decided I needed a little more flexible schedule and I became a freelance food stylist and the director for Gardendale Magnolia Festival.

 Grits and Gouda, the food blog came about because my friend, the former Coastal Living magazine editor, recommended me to write a cookbook for Running Press, called Magic Cakes (affiliate link).
-If I was going to share about my cookbook, I was going to go all in and start sharing my other shortcut recipes, too!
+If I was going to share about my cookbook, I was going to go all-in and start sharing my other shortcut recipes, too!

 Woman in blue shirt getting a cookbook out of mailbox.